starsnatched/bot3-discord/README.md

 ```

 You only need to make it return the JSON string back, so the `ai_chat` cog can handle the response automatically.

+# Features
+It can currently do:
+- Store/retrieve information in its long-term memory.
+- Send a text message.
+- Chain multiple tools/messages.
+- Send a voice message.
+- Roll a dice!